-- B. Describe how the school will meet the prescribed purposes for charter schools found in section 1002.33(2)(b), F.S.
-In accordance with the law, charter schools shall fulfill the following purposes: - Improve student learning and academic achievement.
+B. Describe how the school will meet the prescribed purposes for charter schools found in section 1002.33(2)(b), F.S.
+In accordance with the law, charter schools shall fulfill the following purposes: Improve student learning and academic achievement.

-Through SLAM's educational model, students will explore career options in the middle grades as they develop character and leadership skills and prepare to enter career academies in high school.
-The School will offer a middle school program centered on sports marketing, sports medicine, broadcasting and management by offering a standards-based curriculum allowing for Project Based learning activities and electives in these career pathways.
+Through SLAM's career academies in Sports Marketing and Management, Sports Medicine, and Sports Media Production, students will benefit form an engaging standards-based curriculum allowing for Project Based learning activities and electives in these career pathways.
 Mentorship programs, quarterly guest speakers, career day, and community engagement activities through partnering organizations will enhance the students' educational experience and bring real world connections to the program.
-This program will allow students to take ownership of the learning program by meeting self-imposed goals and standards for their academic and career goals.
+This program will allow students to take ownership of their own learning by meeting self-imposed goals and standards for their academic and career goals.

-The curriculum is specifically tailored to ensure that all students meet and/or exceed the requirements for middle school promotion while allowing for advanced preparation through high school electives and honors coursework.
+The curriculum is specifically tailored to ensure that all students meet and/or exceed the requirements for high school graduation while allowing for advanced preparation through high school electives and honors coursework.
 The curriculum is standards-based and addresses current CCSS and applicable NG-SSS.